General Business Credit

 The general business credit is a nonrefundable credit that can only be claimed after all other nonrefundable credits are claimed except for the alternative minimum tax credit.
 Unused credit must 1st be carried back 1 year, then carried forward for up to 20 years.
 First-in, first-out (FIFO) is applied to the carryback and carryforward provisions of the general business credit, where the oldest credits are applied 1st, to minimize the chances that the carryforward provision will expire.
 Therefore:

-So, of course, the total general business credit claimable for any given year may only be determinable in the following year.
+So, of course, the total general business credit claimable for the year may only be determinable in the following year.

 Credit for Wages Paid While an Employee is on Family or Medical Leave